Craft beer is a growing field.

 And, don’t be shy about providing feedback to guide the evolution of a design.
 You know your product better than anyone else.
 So don’t be stingy with your knowledge and guidance.

-If you’d like to see lots of design options before settling on a final design, consider using a crowdsourced design service like crowdspring.
+If you’d like to see many design options before settling on a final design, consider using a crowdsourced design service like crowdspring.

 Historically, kegs have been made of stainless steel.
 These kegs are then returned to the brewery to be re-used after they’ve been tapped out.
 However, there’s a new game in town.